Frequently Asked Questions

 Yes, please download forms from our website and fill in the Medical history section (Pg.
 1-3) prior to your arrival.
 Click here to download the form now.

-Will the medical aid pay for the procedure?
+Will the medical aid pay for the vein treatment procedure?

 Most medical aids will cover the procedure.
 Some medical aids will not cover sclerotherapy.
 We will enquire from your medical aid with regards to this.

-Will there be a follow-up after the procedure?
+Will there be a follow-up after the vein treatment procedure?

 Yes, 4-5 days following radiofrequency ablation.
-The follow-up involves ultrasound scanning to assess the success of treatment and to eliminate complications.
+The follow-up involves ultrasound scanning to assess the success of the vein treatment and to eliminate complications.

 How long until I can expect positive results?